-If all your conversions are coming through Sunday School then I would also be asking is that because that is the only place you are doing any evangelism?
+If all your conversions are coming through Sunday School then I would also be asking whether that is because that is the only place you are doing any evangelism?
 Why aren’t you out there trying to reach the parents directly?

 Not so easy.

 Now, before I go too much further let me make it clear that I am not against Sunday School per se.
 Some Sunday Schools are great.
 Some Sunday School teachers are fantastic.
 In fact the famous preacher D.L.
-Moody was introduced to Jesus by a Sunday School teacher...
-Edward Kimball and that makes him a hero in my book.
+Moody was introduced to Yeshua by a Sunday School teacher...
+Edward Kimball.
+And that makes him a hero in my book.
 And having someone in your church who loves God and who loves your children and is prepared to give up time every week to help you nurture them is a real blessing.

 The other thing that worries me about Sunday School is that it is a given.
 We just assume that we have to have one.

-Jesus said (in John 5) that the son only does what he sees the father doing.
+Yeshua said, (in John 5), that the son only does what he sees the father doing.
 I think church should be thinking like that too.
 We should only do what we see God doing.
 If we see that God is reaching out in a special way to the children of our community then we should do something for them too.
 Perhaps Sunday School.
 Perhaps something else.

-But if we don’t.
+But if we don’t see that.
 If we see God reaching out to the drug addicts in our community, then we should jump on board that and focus on that.
 Perhaps there are no children in our community.
 Perhaps we are an inner city church that meets in a pub on Sunday night...
-(That church probably won’t have a huge outreach potential for 6 year olds... yet.)
+(That church probably won’t have a huge outreach potential for 6 year olds... at least, not yet.)